The Very Best Things To Do In Playa del Carmen

 La Quinta Avenida (also known as 5th Avenue) is the touristic hub of Playa del Carmen.
 It’s a pedestrian street that extends from Calle 1 through to Calle 110.
 The most active sections, though, are downtown, between 1st and Calle 38.

-The colorful street is lined with restaurants, bars, boutiques, souvenir shops, and even shopping malls.
+Restaurants, bars, boutiques, souvenir shops, and even shopping malls line the colorful street.
 While this street is quite touristy, it’s still worth a visit.
-Poke around in the boutiques and browse the souvenir shops.
+Wander around in the boutiques and browse the souvenir shops.

-Pro tip: Caravan is a great place to pick up boho souvenirs like sarongs, baskets, jewelry, and more.
+Pro tip: Caravan is a wonderful place to pick up boho souvenirs like sarongs, baskets, jewelry, and more.

 There are some really fantastic restaurants and bars along La Quinta (Patio 8 is a favorite of mine), so don’t write it off as too touristy before you give it a chance!